 Screen Size: Choosing a screen size depends on how your child is going to use the unit.
 KHS requires an iPad, iPad Air or iPad Pro.
 Mini iPad is not suitable.

-Teachers have indicated a preference that an iPad is the most versatile and useful device for students in years 7 & 8.
+Teachers have indicated a preference that an iPad is the most versatile and useful device for students.
 The iPad is easy to connect, fast, light and the battery lasts long enough to support a student all day without recharging.
 The largest range of applications are available on the iPad to support learning.
-It has been decided to implement this BYO iPad device policy with Year 7 and 8 in 2022 and to progressively expand a broader BYOD program to all other years over the following two years.
+It has been decided to implement this BYO iPad device policy with Year 7 and 8 in 2022 and to progressively expand a broader BYOD program to other years over the following years.